geekrelief/gdnim/README.md

     - [Compiler notes](#compiler-notes)

 <!-- /TOC -->
-# Gdnim #

-gdnim is a testbed for experimental features for [godot-nim] projects.
-It relies on a [custom build][godot 3.2 custom] of the [godot engine] and [godot-nim] that enables hot reloading of dlls using a Watcher node and easier project managment.

-It's also a testbed for experimental features that might never make it into [godot-nim].

 ## Quick Start ##

  - Clone - [godot 3.2 custom]
      If this is looking stale, create an issue I'll update it with godot's latest commits
+ - Compile the build script: nim c build
  - Configure the build.ini for your setup
- - Compile the build script: nim c build
  - See available tasks: `./build help`
  - Download Nim prerequisite libraries: `./build prereqs`
  - Build the godot binaries: `./build gdengine`